Living in Chorlton

 Is Chorlton a good place to live?

-What schools are in Chorlton?
+What are the schools in Chorlton like?

-What is the transport like in Chorlton?
+What is the average house price in Chorlton?

 Where does this data come from?